The Vehicle Lab is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

 However, the sealant takes two hours to cure, and it is necessary to ensure that it does not come into contact with water before that time is up.
 Once cured, it becomes strong and flexible.
 As a result, it will not crack and will last for a long time.

-- You need to wear protective gear for hands and eyes when applying
+- Cons: Cannot be used for sealing vertical surfaces.
+You need to wear protective gear for your hands and eyes when applying.
+Cannot be painted.

 This LED light has a color temperature of 5000K and emits a cold white light.
 Along with being energy efficient, it is also ideal for working in your garage.